jaspermatthe/PML_Octopi/README.md

 1. Read SD card on laptop
 2. Open "boot" drive
 3. Change the wifi details in “octopi-wpa-supplicant.txt” according to what you set up for UW MPSK:
     - SSID: UW MPSK
     - Password: XXXXXXX
     - Wireless LAN country: US
 4. Eject the SD card properly
+5. Re-plug the SD card into the Pi

 #### Request static IP address for the RPi
 Follow instructions here: https://itconnect.uw.edu/tools-services-support/networks-connectivity/uw-networks/campus-wi-fi/wifi-static/.
 Providing all the details of the RPi.

 Once your request is completed by UW IT, your RPi should be able to connect automatically to the UW MPSK wifi network upon being plugged in.

+#### Plug in the RPi and connect to the Octoprint server
-Re-plug the SD card into the Pi
+Make sure the RPi has its SD card plugged in.

+1. Plug in the RPi
+2. Wait until green LED stops blinking
-Go to Pi’s IP address in a browser as found above.
+3. Navigate to Pi’s IP address in a browser as found above.
-Current login details:
+4. Login with the username and password you specified
-Username: raspberry
+    - Username: raspberry
-Pwd: pi
+    - Pwd: pi

 You should now be logged into the Octoprint server.

 Setup as guided and then backup your settings for future use:
 Octoprint Settings→Backup and Restore

 ## 2. Octoprint Plugin Development